Join our inner circle to get the latest in travel, beauty, style & more !

 Including fascinating new exhibitions designed especially for kids, creative workshops that tap into their artistic or musical talents, state-of-the-art sports classes, soft-play adventures and outdoor exploring, there are so many marvellous experiences to see, book and try with children of all ages.
 And don’t forget the excellent holiday camps that offer childcare as well as plenty of fun for when mum and dad need to do that annoying (but necessary) thing called ‘grown up work’.

-These are our recommendations to make the school holidays truly special – whatever your child’s interests.
+These are our recommendations to make the school holidays full of memories – whatever your child’s interests.

 Exhibitions and Museums